Feugmo-Group/EISPINN/README.md

 # EISPINN
-First attempts at creating a PINN to obtain EIS results
+Creating a PINN to obtain EIS results